cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 - eiie_cnn_with_weights_and_cash_bias.py does not perform so well, since it tries to learn the argmax function basically, but the concatenated cash bias is a big hindrance to that.
 This is not so grave, since this file was an initial POC for the deep RL EIIE CNN.
+- deep_rl_ eiie_cnn_with_weights_and_cash_bias.py: preliminary results have shown that concatenating a cash bias on the level of logits leads to very bad results.
+In fact, it seems to prefer cash over assets most of the time.
+From a mathematical perspective, the cash bias was chosen to be 1. and when applying the softmax function with the other logits, it usually allocates the entire portfolio in cash.
+Since logits can be many magnitudes of order bigger than 1. or negative even, the cash bias seems like a strange outlier and thus, softmaxing with this artificial cash bias leads to unusable weights (weight 1 almost always in cash bias, while others are basically 0)
 - TODO